dnlmc/538/README.md

 There are variances in the distributions of best, worst, & middle cases depending on N being odd or even, as well as its size (in fact, odd N's can do better than 1/2 in edge cases for large N's, and very often for small N's).
 However, these marginal variances should shrink asymptotically to zero as N approaches infinity.

-To test this, I created a simulation in R.  I then whipped that code into an interactive shiny app, which can be accessed here: https://dnlmc.shinyapps.io/misanthrope_app/
+To test this, I created a simulation in R.  I then wrapped that code in an interactive shiny app, which can be accessed here: https://dnlmc.shinyapps.io/misanthrope_app/

-__Per this simulation, the proportion of occupied houses converges to ~.432... as N grows larger.__
+__Per this simulation, the proportion of occupied houses converges to ~ .432... as N grows larger.__

 __My a priori conjecture was 5/12, which equals roughly .41666...__